top of page

 Leaving the station once again, I walked around.
 I Photographed the Halvergate Marshes whilst waiting for my return train to arrive and head first off towards Great Yarmouth, which came at 12.03 and photographing this service leaving, I awaited the return service from Great Yarmouth to Norwich at 12.17 that.
 Finally, I boarded and headed back to Norwich station.

-Maybe I will visit this hidden Norfolk station; thanks Greater Anglia conductor on board who recommend walking the 4-odd miles from Berney Arms to Reedham and boarding the train back to Norwich
+I may revisit this remote Norfolk station, thanks Greater Anglia conductor on board who recommends walking the 4-odd miles from Berney Arms to Reedham and boarding the train back to Norwich.

 This station visit could have started something off with in-use railway trips.
 There are also some viaducts outside of Norfolk that I would like to visit in time.